 University employees having official responsibility for procurement transactions may attend vendor-sponsored seminars or trade shows where they will benefit from receiving product information and learning of new techniques and product or service trends.
 Food, drinks and give-away items offered to all participants at such Functions may be accepted by University employees attending.

 All personnel having official responsibility for procurement transactions shall be knowledgeable about the provisions of Article 4, Sections 2.2-4367 through 2.2-4377, Code of Virginia, entitled “Ethics in Public Contracting.”
 No public employee having official responsibility for a procurement transaction shall knowingly falsify, conceal, or misrepresent a material fact; knowingly make any false, fictitious or fraudulent statements or representations; or make or use any false writing or document knowing the same to contain any false, fictitious or fraudulent statement or entry” (Code of Virginia, Section 2.2-4376).
 “Any person convicted of a willful violation of any provision of this article shall be guilty of a Class 1 misdemeanor.
 Upon conviction, any public employee, in addition to any other fine or penalty provided by law, shall forfeit his employment.”
 (Code of Virginia, Section 2.2-4377).

-If you have any questions or concerns regarding the Conflict of Interest Policy, please contact the Office of the General Counsel at 8-6610.
+If you have questions or concerns regarding Conflict of Interests/Commitment, please visit https://acs.vcu.edu/inte

 The following types of contracts and documents require the prior approval of the Board of Visitors (or an appropriate committee thereof):